 - Meat or poultry

 - Slices of sprouted bread, cooked pasta, brown rice (Some decide to wait until molars come through before introducing grains.
-Wheat is recommended to be avoided until later in the first year.)
+Wheat should be avoided until later in the first year.)

 - Added table salt* or sugar

-- Unhealthy and processed foods like: chips, popcorn, sugar-containing foods, breakfast cereals, gum, and hard candy.
+- Unhealthy and processed foods, like chips, popcorn (a choking hazard!), sugar-containing foods, breakfast cereals, gum, and hard candy.

-* Small amounts of high mineral sea salt can be added with the approval of physician
+* Small amounts of high mineral sea salt can be added with the approval of a physician.

 Baby Led Weaning Safety